Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 Again, the International PhD Community program is ONLY for PhDs who want to work in the U.S.

-After Successfully Completing Your Course, You Will Receive An Official Certificate
+After Successfully Completing Your Course, You Will Receive Official Validation

 The Program Is Supported By A Board Of International PhDs Who Are Currently Working In The U.S.

-When You Graduate, You Will Be Board Certified
+When You Graduate, You Will Be Board Validated

 The International PhD Community is led by a team of PhDs who have first-hand knowledge of the difficulties international PhDs face, as well as how to overcome these challenges to get hired.

-This is why the International PhD Community culminates in a final exam, and after completing your training and successfully passing your exam, you’ll earn an International PhD Community certificate from our board.
+This is why the International PhD Community culminates in a final exam, and after completing your mentoring and successfully passing your exam, you’ll earn International PhD Community validation from our board.

 The IPC Private Group Provides Targeted Support